growthwise/lutra_ai_ap_workflow_example/README.md

 Upon successful creation of the bills move the processed PDF’s from the root folder to the processed folder in Google drive with ID [Use your processed folder ID here]
 Create a Google Sheet in the root folder that lists the processed documents as well as the invoice ID that was created in Xero.

+Once you've entered the prompt above press the play button.
+Remember to be accurate with your folder ID's!

 ### Youtube Video Link ###

 ### Lutra Playbook Share Link ###